Iziko South African Museum: Governance

 In 1998, five national museums in the Western Cape were amalgamated as the Southern Flagship Institution (SFI).
-In July 2001, the SFI was officially renamed Iziko Museums of Cape Town, and in September 2012, renamed Iziko Museums of South Africa.
+In July 2001, the SFI was officially renamed Iziko Museums of Cape Town.

+In September 2012, renamed Iziko Museums of South Africa.
 Iziko Museums of South Africa is an agency of the national Department of Arts and Culture, which governs the national museums of the Western Cape, including Iziko South African Museum.
 Iziko is a Xhosa word meaning "hearth".

 Description

 The museum specialises in African zoology, palaeontology, and archaeology.
 It houses over a million and a half scientific specimens, ranging from fossils up to 700 million years old to insects and fish caught a few days earlier.
 The collection also includes artefacts such as stone tools made by people 120,000 years ago, traditional clothes from the 20th century, and contemporary printed T-shirts.